Electric cars vs hybrid cars vs plug-in hybrids

 Range is also a big factor to bear in mind.
 Depending on the model, you could have anything from 50 to 300 miles at your disposal, which in turn regulates how often you’ll need to charge, and how long a charge will take.

 A small city car such as the Smart EQ ForFour – with a real-world range of 65-80 miles – might serve you well for things like the school run and the weekly shop, but would be impractical for longer journeys.
-So if you haven’t also got a second petrol or diesel car as a backup for those occasions, only the likes of the Hyundai Kona Electric – with 300 miles of range – is going to meet your needs.
+So if you haven’t also got a second petrol or diesel car as a backup for those occasions, only the likes of the Hyundai Kona Electric – with 300 miles of range – could really meet your needs.

 Hybrids and plug-in hybrids are a more realistic proposition for a greater proportion of drivers.
 A plug-in hybrid especially could save you a lot of money, provided you can charge the battery at home or at work, and that the majority of your journeys are either short or medium distance.